Inductive limits of projective C*-algebras: Trivial shape

-Note that $A\precsim_{Sh}0$ implies $A\sim_{Sh}0$, i.e., $A$ is shape dominated by $0$ if and only if it is shape equivalent to $0$.
-The following recent result of Loring and Shulman was the inspiration for the main result \ref{prop:S04:TFAE-trivSh} below.
-For the definition of the generation rank $\gen(A)$, see \ref{pargr:S02:Generators}. \\
+We denote the zero \ca{} by $0$.
+Note that $A\precsim_{Sh}0$ implies $A\sim_{Sh}0$, that is, $A$ is shape dominated by $0$ if and only if it is shape equivalent to $0$.
+The following result of Loring and Shulman was the inspiration for the main result \autoref{prop:S04:TFAE-trivSh} below.
+For the definition of the generating rank, $\gen(A)$, see \autoref{pargr:S02:Generators}.
+The \emph{cone} of a \ca{} $A$, denoted $\cone{A}$, is defined as $\cone{A}:=C_0((9,1])\otimes A$.